by Rainforest Rescue

 The Daintree, Queensland

-38 of the properties saved by Rainforest Rescue can be found in The Daintree in Queensland.
+39 of the properties protected by Rainforest Rescue can be found in The Daintree in Queensland.
 The Daintree rainforest is recognised as one of the most ecologically diverse in the world and contains species that have links to ancient lineages – it is of international conservation importance.
-While large areas of the Daintree have been included in the World Heritage Area, parts of this include freehold land between the Daintree River and Cape Tribulation, which remains unprotected from development.
-Rainforest Rescue’s Daintree Buy Back and Protect Forever Project, identifies and purchases rainforest at risk of development and protects it forever.
+Rainforest Rescue’s Daintree ‘Save a Rainforest’ Project, identifies and purchases rainforest at risk of development and protects it forever.

 |Lot 7 Forest Creek Rd.||Rainforest Rescue Nature Refuge||51,600||Jul.
 2005|